esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 *sourced from RadsWiki, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons*

 Pathology is currently undergoing a revolution of digitalization, and a typical file format has not emerged yet.
 Pathology images may be DICOM, but could also be stored as specific kinds of TIFF files or other file types.
-Pathology is an entire medical discipline in which various types of images are used, both 2D, 3D and often multi-channel e.g. in color with RGB channels.
+Pathology is an entire medical discipline in which various types of images are used, both 2D, 3D and often multi-channel e.g. in color with RGB or even more channels.
 However, one classic type of pathology image is that of a stained tissue slide seen by a microscope.
 With various stains we can see what is going on in a tissue on a cellular level.
 In the image below you can see macrophages that have come to sorround actinomyces in someone's lung.

 ![Pathology image.](fig/Actinomycosis.jpg){alt='Pathology Image.'}